evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 Create three circles to manage your G+ connections:

 1. **New engages**: people who never engaged with you before.
-1. **Increased engages**: people from 'new engages' who continue to engage.
+1. **Increased engages**: people from 'new engages' circle who continue to engage.
 1. **Grand evangelists**: those who are evangelising your content.

 The goal is to find the 100 people who are running around telling everybody that your new content is awesome.